CollectionBuilder/collectionbuilder.github.io/_docs/06_customization/config-theme-colors.md

 By default, these options are not used.

-To add custom colors, edit the two columns in the config-theme-colors.csv:
+To add custom colors, edit the two columns in the `_data/config-theme-colors.csv`:

 - **color_class**: The name you'll use to designate the color (i.e. the part after the `-` in `btn-primary`).
     - example --> `primary`